7 Life Cycle Model (Population Model) Overview

 Parameter Description

 events Spawning events per female per year.
-This parameter will almost always be set to 1 to indicate one spawning event per year per mature female.
-For populations with complex life history variants (e.g., systems with Spring Chinook & Fall Chinook), we recommend keeping this value at one and using two different species profiles to represent each life history variant.
+This parameter will almost always be set to 1 for most species to indicate one spawning event per year per mature female.
+Even for populations with complex life history variants (e.g., systems with both Spring Chinook & Fall Chinook), we still recommend keeping this value at one and using two different species profiles to represent each life history variant.

-eps Eggs per spawning female.
+Eggs per spawning female (eps).
 The mean fecundity per female per spawning event.

 SR The sex ratio is represented as the proportion of the population that is female.
 This value will almost always be set to 0.5 to indicate an equal proportion of males and females in the population.